Samvit-Kini/Samvit_BSE_Portfolio/index.md

 For my second milestone, my objective was to create code that would allow my robot to track my red ball.
 This required many steps and some code using libraries such as OpenCV.
 Unlike the first milestone, which required barely any code, the second milestone was focused on coding.
 Here's how my code works:
 1. Import important libraries such as picamera2 for easy access to my camera, which is the picamera.
 2. Second, I had to set up my camera's format, configure it, and start the camera.
-3. Third, I had to convert the original BGR (Blue, Green, Red) to HSV (Hue, Saturation, Value) colour space because using an HSV colour space makes isolating a certain colour for ball tracking easier.
+3. Third, I had to convert the original BGR (Blue, Green, Red) to HSV (Hue, Saturation, Value) color space because using an HSV color space makes isolating a certain color for ball tracking easier.
 4. Fourth, I had to create a mask.
-A mask allows me to isolate a certain colour, for example, red.
+A mask allows me to isolate a certain color, for example, red.
 This is useful for me because I need to isolate red to track my red ball.
-A mask blackens out everything that is not within a certain colour range.
+A mask blackens out everything that is not within a certain color range.
 Here's a picture of the mask in action:

 <img width="1223" alt="Screenshot 2025-07-07 at 9 53 15 AM" src="https://github.com/user-attachments/assets/a3513fde-9e06-47e6-95a4-ef2e3dcf9b55" />

 ### Figure 4 Picture of the Picam Using A Mask

 5. Fifth, I had to create contours, which are edges that are detected by the computer.
-These edges are identified by noticing the sudden colour change.
+These edges are identified by noticing the sudden color change.
 For example, the computer can detect the contours around my ball that is on top of a black table by noticing the sudden change from red to black.
 This sudden change informs the computer that there is a contour.
 This contour is useful to me because I can find the specific coordinates of the ball by averaging the contour points.
 Here's a picture of the contours shown as green points:

    <img width="1256" alt="Screenshot 2025-07-07 at 9 55 16 AM" src="https://github.com/user-attachments/assets/52e43df9-cddf-472b-a6d8-092fc1434a11" />